denis-migdal/RBrython/README.md

 With RBrython, you can choose whether the conversion should favorise Python compliance or performances.

+See <a href="./docs/status/index.md">here</a> the current RBrython implementation status.

 ## Running Python code in the Browser

 There are 3 ways to run Python code with RBrython: